Athena Auto Protection

 What This Means for You

 The average unplanned car repair now exceeds $1,200 per incident.
 Having the flexibility to choose a shop with lower labor rates can help ensure your protection plan limits are used as efficiently as possible.
-See our breakdown of car repair costs in 2024 for detailed data.
+See our breakdown of current car repair costs for detailed data.

 Dealership Service: Pros and Cons